The Golden Eagle - Trans Siberian Express - Winter Wonderland

 Our day by Lake Baikal offers a real highlight of travelling through Siberia in winter.
 Few natural sights can surpass the beauty and grandeur of Lake Baikal and today will be an unforgettable part of our Trans-Siberian journey.
 For five hours we wind our way through tunnels along cliff hugging tracks above the frozen lake with a vista of snow-capped peaks along the far shore forming a picture-perfect backdrop.
 Lake Baikal is the deepest lake in the world and during winter is completely frozen.
 We are taken in a hovercraft on the frozen lake to the place where the ice fishing, dog sledges and snowmobiles are situated and you will enjoy the perfect vantage point to appreciate the magnificence of this unspoilt location.
 There is the opportunity to watch the under-ice fishing and try the freshly caught fish which will be smoked in a mobile smokehouse and served warm with ice-cold vodka.
 Delicious!

 Day 9 - Ulan Ude

-The ethnic and cultural diversity of Ulan Ude offers a unique insight into its heritage.
+The ethnic and cultural diversity of Ulan Ude, the capital of the Buryat Republic, offers a unique insight into its heritage.
 As we tour the area you will notice the different faces of these welcoming people.
-We will meet the people of the Old Believers' Village and have the opportunity to learn about the culture and history of these religious people.
-We are treated to a concert featuring local folk singers.
+During our exploration of the Old Believers’ Village we have the opportunity to learn about the culture and history of these religious people as we are treated to a concert featuring local traditions and folk singing.